Impacted Wisdom Teeth – San Antonio, TX

 In some cases, impacted wisdom teeth don’t lead to any symptoms.
 That is why you should visit your dentist for regular checkups.
-They’ll monitor your wisdom teeth via X-rays and visual examinations, and they’ll alert you to any potential problems.
+The doctor will monitor your wisdom teeth via X-rays and visual examinations, and alert you to any potential problems.

 If your impacted wisdom teeth do cause symptoms, you may experience:

 - Red, swollen, tender gums